 and media coverage

-attest to his robotic prostate surgery expertise.
-He has performed over 4,500 robotic prostate procedures.
+attest to his robotic prostate surgery and prostate cancer treatment expertise.
+He has performed over 5,200 robotic prostate procedures.

-The majority of Dr. Samadi’s da Vinci robotic prostate surgery patients are discharged within 24 hours of their surgery.
+The majority of Dr. Samadi’s da Vinci robotic prostatectomy patients are discharged within 24 hours of their surgery.
 For most patients, Dr. Samadi’s use of the da Vinci Surgical System for robotic prostate surgery provides superior benefits over traditional open or laparoscopic prostatectomy, including*:

 - Quicker return to normal activity

 - Shorter hospitalization (most patients go home the next day)

 - Reduced risk of complications such as incontinence and impotence